| The Fula or Peul,

-the Gambia's total population & are the second largest
+the Gambia's total population & are the second largest ethnic

-traditionally herdsmen but later some groups entered the occupations
+and are traditionally herdsmen but later some groups entered the

-and in more modern times are many are also heavily into shop-keeping.
+trading and in more modern times are many are also heavily into

-Africa there are over 9 dialects which was caused by their
+In West Africa there are over 9 dialects which was caused by their